webapplate/webapplate/README.md

 ## Why need webapplate?

 Though there are many powerful tools surround web technologies, web does not provide the SDK just like Android or iOS.
-Developer who want to quickly build an webapp usually consume much a longer curve to make webapp right.
+Developer who want to quickly build an webapp usually consume much a longer curve to make their webapp right.

-Thus developer who is appraoching to the `webapp`(write web as app) concept need a bootstrap or template project to start with.
+Thus developer who is approaching to the `webapp`(write web as app) concept need a bootstrap or template project to start with.
 That's why webapplate comes.

 ## How webapplate do